How To Live Your Best Life In Every Phase Of Your Menstrual Cycle

 Here's how to take advantage of your hormone cycle.

 (Remember: Every body is different, so the cycle days mentioned below are just a guide.
 Some women have a 35-day cycle, others a 24-day cycle—and both can be completely normal and healthy!
 The magic of this approach is tuning into your body and learning your own unique rhythms.)

 Winter (menstruation) Cycle Days 1-5

 In nature, winter is a time to rest, go inward, and conserve energy.
 Some animals will even withdraw from the world completely and go into deep hibernation.

 Winter in your female body is no different.
 During your period, your hormones are at their lowest, which means you'll often feel withdrawn, internal, and reflective.
-Your body is also busy shedding your endometrium (the innermost layer of your uterus), and that will leave you feeling more tired than usual.
+Your body is also busy shedding your endometrium (the innermost layer of your uterus), and that may leave you feeling more tired than usual.

 That makes this phase all about easing up on your schedule and slowing down.
 It's perfect for cozy nights in, journaling, reflecting, and going inward.
 Give yourself full permission to rest and recharge so you can be ready for the month ahead.

 Just like spring in nature is a time of growth, birth, and renewal, spring in your body is a time of creation.

 As your body begins maturing eggs for ovulation, your estrogen levels start to increase.
 This leaves you feeling energized, confident, and outgoing.
 Your brain is also wired to learn things faster in this phase, and you tend to be future-focused and optimistic.